 Candelas are interesting for scientific research, but when it comes to assessing how the human eye experiences light, candelas are not meaningful.
 This is why you typically don’t see candelas mentioned with commercial luminaires.

 From the French Conformité Européenne (European Conformity).
 The ‘CE’ label is used by manufacturers to indicate that their product complies with all the applicable rules and requirements, called directives, defined by the European Commission (EC).
 Ex products, for example, must comply with a wide range of requirements under EC in addition to those set out by ATEX.

 If something is conductive, electricity can easily travel through it – generally not a good thing in Explosion Hazardous areas.
-You want very good conductivity in a power cable or an electronic circuit board.

 Short for Color Rendering Index.
 On a scale from 1 to 100, CRI measures how an artificial light source compares to natural white light, with 100 being essentially identical to natural light.

 Short for Digital Addressable Lighting Interface.
 This is the fancy name for the standardized interface allowing software-based control of a luminaire’s brightness.
 It used to be that the only way you could dim a light was with a mechanical knob or switch.
 With the digital method, you can adjust brightness and other things, like the color of the light, with software.